KiDiMu 2026 Summer Camps

 January 21st, 2026

-June 15-19 🦖 Dino Discovery Lab Stomp, Chomp & Fossil Fun!
+June 15-19 🦖 Dino Discovery Lab

 Step back in time as campers become junior paleontologists!
 Using the children’s museum as our classroom—and with a special visit visitor—kids will dig into the fascinating world of dinosaurs through hands-on science, creativity, and teamwork.